Dezo2018/ansible-terraform/README.md

       1. Path: `/usr/bin`
    1. Add the private keys to the target instances, which ansible will use to connect in jenkins credentials
       1. Use the content of the `ec2-terra-ansi.pem` created while deploying infrastructure
+      1. username should be `ubuntu`
       1. The Id of the credentials should be `ubuntu-ssh`
    1. Add a multibranch project to this repository
+      1. Make sure o ad a branch pointing to this repository

 ## Deploying Terraform to Target Servers